Greg0109/TicTacToe/README.md

 ## How do we play Tic Tac Toe?

-Players take turns playing
+Players take turns playing:
-1st turn — Player 1
+- 1st turn — Player 1: Player 1 places their token (X) in only 1 square of their choice
-Player 1 places their token (X) in only 1 square of their choice 2nd turn — Player 2
+- 2nd turn — Player 2: Player 2 places their token (O) in only 1 square of their choice, except they can’t touch the square that Player 1’s token already fills
-Player 2 places their token (O) in only 1 square of their choice, except they can’t touch the square that Player 1’s token already fills
+- 3rd turn- Player 1 …. and the cycle continues until a player wins or there’s a tie game

-3rd turn- Player 1 …. and the cycle continues until a player wins or there’s a tie game There are 8 winning combinations: Top row, Middle row, Bottom row, Left column, Middle column, Right column, Left diagonal, and Right diagonal
+There are 8 winning combinations: Top row, Middle row, Bottom row, Left column, Middle column, Right column, Left diagonal, and Right diagonal
 There’s a draw/tie when the entire board is filled with X’s and O’s but no winning combinations can be found.